-Paul Ray is a right-wing blogger based in Dunstable, who writes under the name 'Lionheart', was originally known as Paul Cinato and went by the name of Paul Andrews when he attempted to infiltrate the International Solidarity Movement.
+Paul Ray is a Counterjihad blogger who uses the name 'Lionheart'.
+He was originally known as Paul Cinato, which appears to be his real name, but went by the name Paul Andrews when he attempted to infiltrate the International Solidarity Movement.

 Stop the ISM